Joe Gruters: International attention

 In April 2025, Craig Pittman, a popular Florida commentator and humorist, wrote about the unusual attention to such a local U.S. politician as Gruters by a British tabloid with the highest circulation of paid newspapers in the UK.
 Namely, on April 1, 2025, Daily Mail featured an article on Gruters that was written by Katelyn Caralle, their senior political reporter covering "White House insiders".
 Her article was about Gruters' response when told that a social media account of his was following about 60 OnlyFans models.

 Personal life

-Gruters is a Certified Public Accountant.
-His professional occupations include being a member of Robinson, Gruters & Roberts PA CPA LLC in Venice, Florida. and being the manager of the dark money funds to Trump through the Patriot Legal Defense Fund.
+Gruters is an accountant.
+His professional occupations include being a member of Robinson, Gruters & Roberts PA CPA LLC in Venice, Florida, and being the manager of all of the dark money funds to Trump through the Patriot Legal Defense Fund.

 Gruters lives in Sarasota County.
 He is married to Sydney Gruters and they have three children.
-She was appointed to a position as executive director of the New College Foundation at New College of Florida during the controversial takeover of the state honors college by Governor DeSantis.
+She was appointed to a position as executive director of the foundation board at New College of Florida during the controversial 2023 takeover of the state honors college by Governor DeSantis.
+She resigned from that position in 2025 to run for political office and President Trump and many of his national political supporters have endorsed her candidacy in a 2026 bid to fill the Florida seat of retiring Vern Buchanan in the federal congress, whose 2006 campaign Joe Gruters worked on early in his political career.